 - Incomplete flaring may cause refrigerant gas leakage. - Do NOT re-use flares.
 Use new flares to prevent refrigerant gas leakage. - Use flare nuts that are included with the unit.
-Using different flare nuts may cause refrigerant gas leakage. - 1 Cut the pipe end with a pipe cutter. - Remove burrs with the cut surface facing down so that the chips do NOT enter the pipe.
+Using different flare nuts may cause refrigerant gas leakage. - 1 Cut the pipe end with a pipe cutter. - 2 Remove burrs with the cut surface facing down so that the chips do NOT enter the pipe.

-- b Remove burrs. - 3 Remove the flare nut from the stop valve and put the flare nut on the pipe. - 4 Flare the pipe.
+- a Cut exactly at right angles. - b Remove burrs. - Remove the flare nut from the stop valve and put the flare nut on the pipe. - Flare the pipe.
 Set exactly at the position as shown in the following figure.

-Flare tool for R32 2 Conventional flare tool
+Flare tool for R32 Conventional flare tool

 (clutch type) Clutch type Wing nut type

 (Ridgid-type) (Imperial-type)

 А 0~0.5 mm 1.0~1.5 mm 1.5~2.0 mm